RobustiPy/robustipy/README.md

 [![Generic badge](https://img.shields.io/badge/R-brightgreen.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/License-GNU3.0-purple.svg)](https://shields.io/)

 Welcome to the home of `RobustiPy`, a library for the creation of a more robust and stable model space.
+RobustiPy does a large number of things, included but not limited to: high dimensional visualisation, Bayesian Model Averaging, bootstrapped resampling, (in- and)out-of-sample model evaluation, model selection via Information Criterion, explainable AI (via [SHAP](https://www.nature.com/articles/s42256-019-0138-9)), and joint inference tests (as per [Simonsohn et al. 2019](https://www.nature.com/articles/s41562-020-0912-z)).
 Kindly note: **this project is in the early stages of development.
 Its functionally and API might change without notice**!
+A working paper and a release are coming soon.

 `RobustiPy` performs Multiversal/Specification Curve Analysis.
 Multiversal/Specification Curve Analysis attempts to compute most or all reasonable specifications of a statistical model, understanding a specification as a single attempt to estimate an estimand of interest, whether through a particular choice of covariates, hyperparameters, data cleaning decisions, and so forth.